Is Paris Safe for Solo Female Travelers? Safety Guide 2025.

 #3: Don’t look like an unaware tourist with money

-• Thieves target wealthy looking tourists, especially ones not paying attention.
-Pay attention when taking photos and keep a hand on your bag/purse
+- Pay attention when taking photos and keep a hand on your bag/purse.

 #4: Split up credit cards/cash

-• Travel with two or more credit cards and cash and keep some in your hotel in a safe place and some with you.
+- Travel with two or more credit cards and cash and keep some in your hotel in a safe place and some with you.

-• Always have a photo or photocopy of your passport and keep it separate from your passport and/or leave a copy or photo with a friend/family member at home.
+- Always have a photo or photocopy of your passport and keep it separate from your passport and/or leave a copy or photo with a friend/family member at home.

-#5: Avoid these places at night
+#5: Avoid and/or pay attention in these places at night

-• Train Stations – Gare du Nord/Gare de l’Est. Like most train stations in large cities, it is wise not to linger at night.
+- Train Stations – Gare du Nord/Gare de l’Est. Like most train stations in large cities, it is wise not to linger at night.
 If you arrive here at night, don’t worry, just pay attention and don’t linger.

 #6: Ask at your hotel or guesthouse!

 Neighborhoods change and this is happening in Europe, US and Canada.
-I advise asking locals about the current safety status.

 #7: The Bracelet Scam – How to Avoid It!

-This is a common scam in tourist crowds or the metro and it can happen in a couple of ways.
+It happens in a couple of ways.
 A man (usually) comes up and offers a string or bead bracelet and puts in on your wrist, this seems friendly, BUT they either:

-• Demand you pay for the bracelet and will try to harass you into paying or
+- Demand you pay for the bracelet and will try to harass you into paying or

-• While you are distracted another person will pick your backpack/purse, or
+- While you are distracted another person will pick your backpack/purse, or

-• They will drop something near you and when you pick it up demand payment or pick your pocket.
+- They will drop something near you and when you pick it up demand payment or pick your pocket.
 This could be any trinket..

 What to do if you are approached by a scam artist?

-• 👉 Don’t engage with them or argue.
+- 👉 Don’t engage with them or argue.
 Walk away.

-• 👉 Hold your purse/backpack close.
+- 👉 Hold your purse/backpack close.
 Monitor your belongings.

 You might also consider getting an anti-theft bag or backpack.